moondance-labs/tanssi-docs/builders/manage/sudo/sudo.md

 ---
 title: Managing the Sudo Account
-description: Learn how to manage the sudo account of your appchain, including viewing and importing the sudo key into Polkadot.js Apps and changing the current sudo key.
+description: Learn how to manage the Sudo account of your appchain, including viewing and importing the Sudo key into Polkadot.js Apps and changing the current Sudo key.
 ---

 # Managing Your Appchain's Sudo Account